image_MJP

 I am interested in researching self-assembling and self-organizing systems which display complexity arising from simple components and local interactions.
 There are many examples in the natural world of both living and non-living systems in which large numbers of small, autonomous pieces form systems that are extremely complex without any centralized control and from simple sets of rules.
 By studying existing systems and designing novel ones, I hope to help illuminate fundamental properties of such systems which give rise to their complex behavior, including life.
 Additionally, the creation of complex artificial systems which self-assemble and self-organize could help to revolutionize many areas of technology, enabling wonders such as atomically precise manufacturing and nanoscale medical devices.

-My current research deals with models of self-assembling DNA 'tiles' and their ability to self-assemble intricate structures and to perform computations.
+My current research deals with models of self-assembling DNA 'tiles' (in a variety of geometric formats) and their ability to self-assemble intricate structures and to perform computations.

 [My research group at the University of Arkansas is populating and maintaining a wiki full of content related to self-assembly, which can be found at self-assembly.net]